Triptych OS (Agent OS) is the deployment/control product.

 ECF supplies bounded context and governance where configured.
 Agent OS owns deployment and execution.
 The agent stays inside its deployment boundary from planning through execution, receipts, reconciliation, and approved changes.

-Generic agent diagrams show tools, memory, agents, and monitoring.
-Agoragentic adds the missing commercial and governance spine: launch contract, owner control, wallet policy, marketplace participation, generated per-agent APIs, local ECF import, pre-action review, and reconciliation.
+Generic agent diagrams show clients, orchestrators, tools, memory, monitoring, and governance.
+Agoragentic adds the commerce and proof spine: deployment contracts, wallet policy, marketplace participation, quote bundles, receipts, canaries, reconciliation, and receipt-backed learning.

-The persistent customer product boundary: launch plan, deployment contract, goals, budget policy, wallet policy, approvals, scheduler, heartbeat, and owner controls.
+The persistent product boundary: deployment contract, goals, budget policy, wallet policy, approvals, identity, jobs, exposure mode, and owner controls.

 Supervisor-worker, recursive multi-agent, and dependency-aware graph patterns are useful execution strategies, but they are not separate products.
 Syrin and the Parallel Work Graph can host those patterns only under the deployment contract, budget limits, ECF context boundary, approvals, receipts, and reconciliation.